Ragura/dinkcreference/docs/guide/dinkc.md

 - The format superficially resembles C/C++.
 - Supports procedural structure.
-- 249 concurrent variables at one time.
 - Both local and global dynamic variable creation with custom names.
 All globals you create are saved with the player data file automatically.
 - Ability to attach a DinkC script to an object, person, monster, or screen.
-- 199 DinkC scripts can be running at the same time.

 If an object has a script [attached](./scripts.md#attachment) to it, and that object is hit, talked to, killed, etc., it will automatically look in its script for [predefined procedures](./procedures.md#predefined-procedures) like `hit()`, `die()`, `attack()` or `talk()`.